archiebhl/BSPMapGen/README.md

 # BSPMapGen
-A C++ library for generating dungeon maps using the Binary Space Partitioning (BSP) algorithm.

-## Description
-BSPMapGen is a C++ library that provides functionality for generating dungeon maps using the Binary Space Partitioning algorithm.
-It allows developers to create randomized dungeon layouts with customizable parameters such as map size, minimum room size, and depth of the BSP tree.
+A C++ library that provides functionality for generating dungeon maps using the Binary Space Partitioning algorithm.
+It allows developers to create randomized dungeon layouts with customizable parameters.

 ## Usage
 1. **Include the Library**: